-First Mining's portfolio has property's located in Canada, Mexico, and the United States, with on-going exploration programs for gold, silver, lead, zinc, and copper, funded mostly through the sale of equity and joint venture partnerships.
-The following represent the Company's priority and other significant projects.
+First Mining's portfolio has properties located in Canada, Mexico, and the United States, with on-going exploration programs for gold, silver, lead, zinc, and copper, which expect to be funded mostly through the sale of equity and joint venture partnerships.
+The following section discusses the Company's priority and other significant projects.